Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * There are two groups of arguments in BOA:
 	* Objects <i>(S1=S11, S12, ...)</i>;
 	* Tools <i>(S2=S21, S22, ...)</i>.
-* All arguments in a group should have the same dimension (see the Table).
+* The following table contains the values of dimension for different types of arguments:

 | No | Type of Argument	| Index of Type | Dimension |
 | :---- | :---- | :----- | :---- |